rdegges/rdegges-blog/articles/2012/how-to-have-fun-programming.md

 No matter how frustrated, upset, or angry you are with your code--if you want to immediately feel better and be able to relax--think of the people you're writing your software for.
-When I'm feeling unmotivated, all it takes is a a few minutes of meditation on my purpose to get my hyped up inside, and propel me forward.
+When I'm feeling unmotivated, all it takes is a few minutes of meditation on my purpose to get my hyped up inside, and propel me forward.

 ## Talk With Other Hackers

-![Renji][]
+![Renji Sitting][]

 No matter where you are in your programming career, you will have ups and downs.
 One of the best ways to continuously motivate and push yourself to new levels of